 -

-1. What Is Cross-Selling?#
+1. What is cross-selling?#

-Cross-selling offers a related product to a buyer who is already purchasing, raising the value of a single order.
 The classic example is Amazon's "Frequently bought together."
 Because it targets buyers whose intent is already set, it lifts revenue far more cheaply than new-customer ads.
 One analysis found cross-selling lifted revenue by about 20% and profit by about 30%, with roughly 35% of Amazon's revenue attributed to recommendations, and selling to existing customers running 5 to 25 times more profitable than new acquisition[1].

-1.1 Cross-Selling vs. AOV#
+1.1 Cross-selling vs. AOV#

 Cross-selling and AOV (Average Order Value — revenue per order) are often confused but play different roles.
 AOV is the metric that measures the result; cross-selling is one means of moving it.
 When a related item sells, items per order rise and AOV goes up.
 Watch AOV alone, though, and you miss when an offer pushes conversion rate (CVR) down.
 See AOV calculation and tactics for the full picture.

-2. Cross-Sell vs. Up-Sell vs. Down-Sell#
+2. Cross-sell vs. up-sell vs. down-sell#

 Cross-sell and up-sell both lift AOV, but the direction differs: up-sell is a higher-tier version of the same item, cross-sell is a related item from another category.
 Using both together is the standard play; the detailed design of higher-tier offers is in Upselling explained.
 Down-sell is used separately when conversion matters more than ticket size.

-3. 5 Cross-Sell Patterns by Industry#
+3. 5 cross-sell patterns by industry#

-What works depends on the industry — the key is finding the "useful together" combination.
+Bottom line: what works depends on the industry — the key is finding the "useful together" combination.

 For apparel, pair tops with bottoms and accessories; for food, suggest seasonings that match a main ingredient; for supplements, offer companion products.
 Electronics rely on consumables (printer → ink), and general goods do well with same-series bundles.
 The AOV impact figures are typical EC-industry ranges; categories tied to consumables or refills tend to help long-term revenue most[1][2].